 The drought continues to impact boat ramps at Wilson Lake.
-Wilson Lake is 3.7 feet low going into Spring.
-All boat ramps are open, but several are challenging for large heavy draft boats.
-The Corps is only going to charge a fee at the Spillway Ramp (starting May 1) and will not be charging a fee at the three Minooka ramps until the lake levels rises.
+Wilson Lake is 10.1 feet low going into mid Fall 2015.
+This has exceeded our previous record low of 7.3 feet in December 2006.
+The Corps is only going to charge a fee at the Spillway Ramp (fee season 1 May - 30 September) and will not be charging a fee at the three Minooka ramps until the lake level rises.
 The public is requested to test the depth and exercise caution when loading.
-Our historic low lake level was 7.3 feet low in 2006.
-In 2006, the Corps attempted to dredge some Minooka ramps with an excavator, but the costs of this practice far exceeded any benefits.
+The costs of dredging the ramps with an excavator far exceeds the benefits.
+Most of the coves are shallow for several hundred yards out from the ramp.
 If drought conditions persist, we are prepared to close and barricade ramps.
 Public comment on ramp access will determine closure.
 Below is a current list of ramp conditions.

-Spillway Ramp: 1 lane open and if lake recedes we have a low water ramp that we will open.
-The low water ramp remained accessible in 2006.
-Courtesy dock is accessible and we have the ability to adjust it accordingly this summer and therefore a fee will still be charged at this ramp starting May 1.
+Spillway Ramp: The low water ramp lane is open.
+Good depths for launching any boat.
+A new Courtesy dock was installed on the walkway on OCT 17 2014.
+It is accessible and we have the ability to adjust it accordingly and therefore a fee will still be charged at this ramp starting May 1- SEPT 30

-Otoe State Park Ramp (KDWPT): Shallow water conditions exist and difficult access will increase as lake recedes.
-Courtesy dock is inaccessible.
+Otoe State Park Ramp (KDWPT): Shallow water conditions exist and difficult access.
+Courtesy dock is not accessible.

-Hell Creek State Park Ramp (KDWPT): Open lanes and adequate depth through 2006 levels.
-Courtesy dock is shallow but accessible.
-Courtesy dock was not accessible at 2006 depth.
+Hell Creek State Park Ramp (KDWPT): Open lanes and adequate depths for small boats.
+Courtesy dock is accessible.